SlashDB/slashdb-oauth-recipes/entra_id/README.md

 ## Azure CLI

+Use this flow on Windows workstations with Azure CLI to avoid having the user to authenticate separately.

 The `jwt_login_entra_id_azure_cli.py` script showcases an authentication using the Azure CLI.

 Given the user have previously authenticated with `az login`, the script will use the `az account get-access-token` command to acquire an access token and then use that token to authenticate with SlashDB.

+It may be possible to use this flow for an unattended application working under Windows user credentials, but we have not tested that.